apache/pulsar-site/docs/concepts-throttling.md

    **Workaround**

-   Configuring `preciseDispatcherFlowControl` or `dispatchThrottlingOnBatchMessageEnabled` can improve the over-delivery issue.
+   Configuring `preciseDispatcherFlowControl` or `dispatchThrottlingOnBatchMessageEnabled` can mitigate the over-delivery issue.
+For example, turning on `preciseDispatcherFlowControl` can mitigate the limitation by pre-decrementing the quota using the approximated average message count per entry.
 See [Throttling configurations](#throttling-configurations) for more details.

 2. **Concurrent throttling processes may not decrease the quota in a timely manner.**